FlowFuse/website/src/blog/2024/06/using-node-red-as-an-etl-tool.md

   - business intelligence
 ---

 ETL (Extract, Transform, Load) is essential for integrating and analyzing data, helping businesses unlock detailed insights.
-You might already know Node-RED for its user-friendly approach to creating IoT applications, but did you know it can also be a powerful tool for ETL tasks?
+You already know Node-RED for its user-friendly approach to creating IoT applications, but did you know it can also be a powerful tool for ETL tasks?
 When IBM published a blog about using Node-RED for ETL, it caught a lot of attention and got people talking about its potential in this space.
 In this guide, we'll walk you through how to use Node-RED for ETL, sharing its strengths and weaknesses along the way.

 <!--more-->